Cancer that has spread to the lungs can cause symptoms such as:

 External beam radiotherapy

-The staff then leave the room.
-This is so they are not exposed to the radiation.
-You are alone for a few minutes.
-The radiographers watch you carefully on a closed circuit television screen.
+They then leave the room.
+This is so they are not exposed to radiation.
+You are alone for a few minutes while you have the treatment.
+But they can see and hear you the whole time.

 Some people have treatment with internal radiotherapy from inside the airway.
 You might need this if your tumour is blocking or partly blocking the airway.

-Giving radiotherapy treatment in this way is called brachytherapy or endobronchial therapy.
+Giving radiotherapy in this way is called brachytherapy or endobronchial therapy.
 Your doctor puts a tube called a bronchoscope into your airway, either through your mouth or nose.
+They might spray your throat with local anaesthetic beforehand to numb it.

-You have a local anaesthetic sprayed into your throat beforehand.
-The doctor puts a thin tube called a catheter inside the bronchoscope and into your lung.
-You have a CT scan to make sure the tube has gone to the right area.
+Your doctor puts a thin tube called a catheter inside the bronchoscope and into your lung.
+You have a CT scan to make sure the tube is in the right area.

 The radiographers then connect the catheter to the brachytherapy machine.
-They leave the room and watch you from outside on a closed circuit television screen.
-The brachytherapy machine contains a small radioactive metal ball that leaves the machine and travels into the tube.
-Once it has reached the tumour it releases radiation for a few minutes.
+They leave the room, but can see and hear you the whole time.
+The brachytherapy machine contains a small radioactive metal ball that leaves the machine and travels into the catheter to where the cancer is.

-During the treatment you feel nothing and it is painless.
-When the treatment ends the radioactive metal goes back into the machine.
-The radiographers come back into the room and remove the tube.
+You don’t feel anything during the treatment.
+It is painless.
+After several minutes, the treatment finishes and the radioactive metal goes back into the machine.
+Your radiographers go back into the room and remove the catheter.
 You usually have this type of radiotherapy in 1 or 2 sessions.

 The side effects are usually mild.
 They tend to come on as you go through your treatment course and may last for a week or two after the treatment has finished.